NZ Home Extra Large Insulated Food Bag 2 Pack

 - Weight3.04 ounces

 This KIBAGA Premium Insulated Food Delivery Bag also comes as a two pack and is ideal for picnics, catering and delivery services, providing excellent results whatever the occasion.
 The thick layer of insulation is perfect for keeping food hot or cold – and even somewhere in between – while the water repellent material protects the food on rainy days as well as your vehicle from any unfortunate spillages.
 The insulated bag is also easy to store in the trunk of the car through simple folding, and will also sit comfortably on the back of motorcycles without the food itself suffering any damage, which we all know is the absolute worst thing after the anticipation of something delicious.
+You may also like some of the best reusable snack bags from our list, so check them out.

 Thick layer of insulation